RoboSherlock/robosherlock_docs/source/tutorials/create_your_own_ae.rst

 	    return UIMA_ERR_NONE;
 	  }

-	  TyErrorId typeSystemInit(TypeSystem const &type_system)
-	  {
-	    outInfo("typeSystemInit");
-	    return UIMA_ERR_NONE;
-	  }

 	  TyErrorId destroy()
 	  {
 	    outInfo("destroy");
 	    return UIMA_ERR_NONE;
 	  }

-	  TyErrorId processWithLock(CAS &tcas, ResultSpecification const &res_spec)
+	  TyErrorId process(CAS &tcas, ResultSpecification const &res_spec)
 	  {
 	    outInfo("process start");
-	    iai_rs::util::StopWatch clock;
+	    rs::StopWatch clock;
-	    iai_rs::SceneCas cas(tcas);
+	    rs::SceneCas cas(tcas);
 	    pcl::PointCloud<pcl::PointXYZRGBA>::Ptr cloud_ptr(new pcl::PointCloud<pcl::PointXYZRGBA>);
 	    outInfo("Test param =  " << test_param);

-	    cas.getPointCloud(*cloud_ptr);
+	    cas.get(VIEW_CLOUD,*cloud_ptr);

 	    outInfo("Cloud size: " << cloud_ptr->points.size());
 	    outInfo("took: " << clock.getTime() << " ms.");
 	    return UIMA_ERR_NONE;
 	  }
 	};

 	// This macro exports an entry point that is used to create the annotator.
 	MAKE_AE(MyFirstAnnotator)

+Implementation of an annotator extends the ``Annotator`` class of the uimacpp library. ``Annotator`` has several virtual methods defined out of which we are overriding the ``initialize``, ``destroy`` and ``process`` functions.
+Since annotators get compiled into runtime libraries they must end with the ``MAKE_AE(<AnnotName>)`` macro, that exports the entry point.

+The three methods that we overwrite implement the functionalities of the annotator:

+	- ``initialize`` : gets called in the constructor of the class.
+Has the same functionalities as a constructor.
+We can read in the parameters defined in the xml descriptor here (in the tutorial code this is *test_param*).
+	- ``destroy`` :  It's like a destructor of a class, e.g. deallocate memory, if needed.
+	- ``process`` :  this is where all the processing code goes.
+In the tutorial we convert the cas to the SceneCas, get the point cloud that we stored in it and display it's size

+.. note:: ``SceneCas`` is a wrapper for the uima::CAS class from uimacpp for conveniently setting and getting data.

-Now compile it with catkin_make.
-Let us now go through what we have just done step by step:
+You can now compile it with catkin_make.

-To be continued....

 Add it to an AE and run
 -----------------------

-In the previous toturial we copied over the demo.xml to our poroject.
-Styart by renaming it to something like *my_demo.xml* so the naming does not collide with the one in the robosherlock package.
+In the previous  :ref:`tutorial <create_your_rs_catkin_pkg>` we copied over the demo.xml to our poroject.
+Start by renaming it to something like *my_demo.xml* so the naming does not collide with the one in the robosherlock package.
 Open my_demo.xml and add your new annotator to the pipeline by adding a new *<node>* tag in the fixed flow:

 .. note:: Notice that during compilation MyFirstAnnotator was added to the  *delegateAnalysisEngineSpecifiers*